iankellenaers123/path-finding-bot-for-minecraft/README.md

 # how to install visual studio code
 go to the microsoft store then search visual studio code press it then press install

+# how to inpport the zip to visual studio code
+so you have to press the file tab at the top and press open folder then click the folder thats in any directory